SharePoint Online: Restore the Previous Version of a Document using PowerShell

 $Library | Restore-PreviousVersion

-Here is my another post for SharePoint On-Premises to restore the previous version of a file using PowerShell: How to Restore the Previous Version of a File using PowerShell?
+Restoring previous versions can help you recover lost or deleted content and revert to older versions of documents.
+Here is my other post for SharePoint On-Premises to restore the previous version of a file using PowerShell: How to Restore the Previous Version of a File using PowerShell?

 This script works perfect but it restores all files on a OneDrive account.
 Are you able to show how to create a new list with items so we can restore a specific folder in OneDrive?